AHFotis/PasswordGenerator/README.md

     * Lower case letters
     * Upper case letters
     * Numbers
-    * Special characters (base on OWASP Foundation list)
+    * Special characters (based on OWASP Foundation list)

-The length is returned, the apporpriate character arrays are concated, and a function featuring a for loop and randomizer returns the password as a string to the generator.
-While loops also used to keep user from inputing a string or unusable number for length and for not choosing at least one character form.
+* The application returns the information into an array of arrays, randmozies the elements, and loops them into the final password.
+* While loops used to ensure correct user input.

 ## Project Criteria